Environmentalism in the Rear-View Mirror

 The ESA is based on assumptions about nature that were the conventional wisdom at the time the law was passed in 1973:

-• Evolution was considered an historical process that was no longer actively changing plant and animal species.
+• Evolution was considered a series of events that occurred in the distant past and is no longer actively changing plant and animal species.
 Theoretically evolution does not end, but at the time the ESA was passed in 1973, it was not believed to occur within a time frame that would be observable by man.
 Plant and animal species were therefore viewed as being distinct and unchanging.

 • This view of evolution was consistent with the prevailing public opinion in the United States, which does not believe in evolution.
 Many Americans believe that species have not changed since they were created by God.